Vidvox/isf-docs/pages/ref/ref_variables.md

 folder: ref
 ---

-# Automatically Generated Variables In GLSL and ISF
+# Automatically Generated Variables In ISF

 When writing shaders in the ISF Specification, the following variables are automatically created and available to use in your compositions.